-Retirement age, or more precisely, State Pension Age, for women is a ‘movable feast’.
-This is the current position, but State Pension Age for men will also become a ‘movable feast’ from 2018.
+Retirement age, or more precisely, State Pension Age, is a ‘movable feast’.
+This will be the normal situation as the State Pension Age is increased; current legislation provides for phased increase to age 68.

 Since April 2010, the state retirement age for women has been increasing in order to align it with the state pension age for men, currently set at 65.
-The original intention was that alignment would be completed by March 2020.
-To achieve the alignment in state pension age, it was originally planned that the pension age for women would increase by one month for every two months that elapse.
 This only affects women born on or after 6 April 1950.

 See Example 1.

-From April 2016 the process of alignment at age 65 is accelerated.
-The timetable can be viewed on the GOV.UK website .
+From April 2016, the process of alignment at age 65 was accelerated and completed in November 2018.
+The timetable can be viewed on the GOV.UK website.

 This timetable shows the state pension age dates for women under: